MoBaioumy/OxMinesweepers_navigation/README.md

 ## Run
 **Simulator**

-To simplify the start up and testing process, the shell script `OXMS_demo.sh` has been provided to launch all the necessary ROS processes.
+To simplify the start up and testing process, the shell script `./empty_world.sh` has been provided to launch all the necessary ROS processes.

-Simply enter Terminal from where the script is located and type `./OXMS_demo.sh`
+Simply enter Terminal from where the script is located and type `./empty_world.sh`

 **Navigation**
 This allows you to directly control how much you want to move and turn the robot.
-C++ Version
-1)
+This implemented mainly for manual control of the robot

-`rosrun robot monitor`
+`rosrun odom monitor_odom.py`

-You should see the linear and angular speed of the robot printed in terminal
+Allows you to see the current twist of the robot

-2)

-`rosrun robot move`

-Under gazebo, you should see the robot moving in a circle.

-Python Version
-1)

-`rosrun robot monitor_py.py`

-2)

-`rosrun robot move_py.py`
+`rosrun odom set_odom.py`

+Allows you to inject a custom twist to the robot.

 **Goal Setting**
 This allow us to hijack the ROS Navigation Stack and set a custom target for the odometry to reach.